akka/akka/CONTRIBUTING.md

 ## Build Token

-To build locally, you need to fetch a token at https://account.akka.io/token that you have to place into the `akka.sbt` file like this:
+To build locally, you need to fetch a token at https://account.akka.io/token that you have to place into the `akka.sbt` and `project/akka.sbt` files like this:
 ```
 ThisBuild / resolvers += "lightbend-akka".at("your token resolver here")
 ```